 Conclusion

-Homicide law in Nepal should be strictly implemented as homicide is a big threat to society and as the life of human being is the most essential thing and once death, life can not be restored.
+Homicide law in Nepal should be strictly implemented, as homicide is a big threat to society, and as the life of a human being is the most essential thing, once death occurs, life can not be restored.